 This depends.
 It is common for the landlord to include express terms in the tenancy agreement which restrict the ways in which their tenants can deal with the lease.
 Often a tenant will not be able to sell (also known as ‘assign’), sub-let, grant security over the lease, or share occupation without the landlord’s consent.

 If as a landlord, you acquire an existing lease, you should know that its terms are not usually negotiable.
 However, we would advise that you review the lease terms with care as they may have an adverse effect on the value of a property if found to be too restrictive.

-I want legal advice with regard to drawing up a tenancy agreement – where should I go?
+I want legal advice about drawing up a tenancy agreement